vanthianb/Vanthian-/README.md

 # Vanthian-
-An amature insights on data
+An amatures insights on data